project-zot/project-zot.github.io/docs/general/architecture.md

 # Architecture

-> :white_medium_square: `zot` is an OCI-native container image registry.
+> :point_right: `zot` is an OCI-native container image registry.
 This document discusses the design goals, the overall architecture, and the design choices made in the implementation of the design goals.

 ## Design Goals